Ellison-Lab/TestisTEs2021/README.md

 Altogether, these repositories can be downloaded in 2-3 minutes.

-As before, when repos are downloaded separately absolute local paths in the `config.yaml` file and `subsamples_table.csv`'s should be updated as appropriate.

 ## Demo/Instructions

-This workflow is not a single standalone tool and is therefore not suited to demo'ing with a small dataset.
+This workflow is not standalone tool and is therefore not suited to demo'ing with a small dataset.
 However the full workflow can be run within 1-3 days on a HPC cluster with modest resource requests.

 A dry run can be initiated via the code below.
 Exclude `-n` for actual run to produce arrow format files under `results/finalized`.
 These hold processed data in a space efficient file format and are easily importable to R as dataframes via the **arrow** package)